manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

-The `initialize` hook is similar to [`DOMWidgetModel.initialize`](https://github.com/jupyter-widgets/ipywidgets/blob/b2531796d414b0970f18050d6819d932417b9953/packages/base/src/widget.ts#L150), which used for the _model initialization_, and the `render` hook is similar to [`DOMWidgetView.render`](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html#Render-method), which is used for _view rendering_.
+The `initialize` hook is similar to [`DOMWidgetModel.initialize`](https://github.com/jupyter-widgets/ipywidgets/blob/b2531796d414b0970f18050d6819d932417b9953/packages/base/src/widget.ts#L150), which is used for the _model initialization_, and the `render` hook is similar to [`DOMWidgetView.render`](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html#Render-method), which is used for _view rendering_.